 Constantin joined the Huber Group in July 2019 as PhD student and his work focuses on statistical method development for biological data.
 He received his Master degree in Molecular Biotechnology from the Heidelberg University.
 During his Master thesis, he worked on the development of statistical tests for label-free mass spectrometry data.

 Alina has a BSc degree in Molecular Biotechnology from the University of Heidelberg.
 She wrote her Bachelor thesis at the Max-Planck-Institute (MPI) for Medical Research and is currently enrolled in the Molecular Biotechnology Masters program.
-After a research internship at the University of Queensland and an internship in the non-academic sector, Alina joined the Huber Group in January 2020.
-She is working on the integrative analysis of drug testing data in order to understand the mechanisms of drug response.
+After a research internship at the University of Queensland and an internship in the non-academic sector, Alina was part of the Huber Group from January until May 2020 and has worked on the integrative analysis of drug testing data in order to understand the mechanisms of drug response.
 In the fall 2020 she will join the group again for her master thesis.

 After completing his pharmacy studies at University College Cork and the Royal College of Surgeons in Ireland, Donnacha joined the Huber group in October 2019 for a joint PhD with the Dietrich group at the National Centre for Tumour Diseases in Heidelberg.
 His current research focuses on using single-cell multi-omics to understand intra-tumour heterogeneity of drug response in blood cancers.